MrYsLab/razmq/README.md

 ![](https://github.com/MrYsLab/razmq/blob/master/documentation/images/razbot.png)

-This project will demonstrate controlling a Raspberry Pi 3 based robot using [ZeroMQ](http://zeromq.org/), [pigpio](http://abyz.co.uk/rpi/pigpio/) and a [Kivy](https://kivy.org/#home) GUI.
+The _**razmq framework**_ is a non-blocking, event driven, asynchronous communication messaging system used to efficiently and effectively control physical computing devices such as robots.

-The target hardware, a modifed [Sparkfun Redbot](https://www.sparkfun.com/products/12649),  is described [here](https://goo.gl/LSI7km).
+To demonstrate its use, sample code is provided that illustrates razmq running on a Raspberry Pi 3 to control a modifed [Sparkfun RedBot](https://www.sparkfun.com/products/12649) robot.

-It implements an asynchronous non-blocking event driven framework.
+Construction of the modified RedBot is described [here](https://goo.gl/LSI7km).

 [**Checkout the WiKi Pages**](https://github.com/MrYsLab/razmq/wiki)